openbmc/openbmc-test-automation/CONTRIBUTING.md

         pdu_ip
         openbmc_serial_ip
         ```
     -   Files and directories:
         -   Files:
             -   If your variable is to contain only the file's name, use a suffix
                 of _file_name.

                 Examples:
                 ```
                 ffdc_file_name = "bmc1.170428.120200.ffdc"
                 ```
             -   If your variable is to contain the path to a file, use a suffix of
                 _file_path.
 Bear in mind that a file path can be relative or
                 absolute so that should not be a consideration in whether to use
                 the "_file_path" suffix.

                 Examples:
                 ```
                 status_file_path = "bmc1.170428.120200.status"
                 status_file_path = "subdir/bmc1.170428.120200.status"
                 status_file_path = "./bmc1.170428.120200.status"
                 status_file_path = "../bmc1.170428.120200.status"
                 status_file_path = "/home/user1/status/bmc1.170428.120200.status"
                 ```
                 To re-iterate, it doesn't matter whether the contents of the
                 variable are a relative or absolute path (as shown in the
                 examples above).
 A file path is simply a value with enough
                 information in it for the program to find the file.

             -   If the variable **must** contain an absolute path (which should be
                 the rare case), use a suffix _abs_file_path.

         -   Directories:
             -   Directory variables should follow the same conventions as file
                 variables.

             -   If your variable is to contain only the directory's name, use a
                 suffix of _dir_name.

                 Example:
                 ```
                 ffdc_dir_name = "ffdc"
                 ```
             -   If your variable is to contain the path to a directory, use a
                 suffix of _dir_path.
 Bear in mind that a dir path can be
                 relative or absolute so that should not be a consideration in
                 whether to use _dir_path.

                 Examples:
                 ```
                 status_dir_path = "status/"
                 status_dir_path = "subdir/status"
                 status_dir_path = "./status/"
                 status_dir_path = "../status/"
                 status_dir_path = "/home/user1/status/"
                 ```
                 To re-iterate, it doesn't matter whether the contents of
                 the variable are a relative or absolute path (as shown in
                 the examples above).
 A dir path is simply a value with
                 enough information in it for the program to find the
                 directory.

             -   If the variable **must** contain an absolute path (which
                 should be the rare case), use a suffix _abs_dir_path.
             -   IMPORTANT:  As a programming convention, do pre-
                 processing on all dir_path variables to ensure that they
                 contain a trailing slash.
 If we follow that convention
                 religiously, that when changes are made in other parts of
                 the program, the programmer can count on the value having
                 a trailing slash.
 Therefore they can safely do this kind
                 of thing:
                 ```
                 my_file_path = my_dir_path + my_file_name
                 ```
+    -   Setup/Teardown keywords

+        Use standardized names for setup and teardown keywords:
+        - Suite Setup Execution
+        - Suite Teardown Execution
+        - Test Setup Execution
+        - Test Teardown Execution
 -   Traditional comments (i.e. using the hashtag style comments)
     -   Please leave one space following the hashtag.
         ```